fear5786/mycomp/README.md

-# mycomp
-# author Aphikrit Saravasri
+Author Aphikrit Saravasri
+Date JUNE 2015
+# My Component
-# These code was developed on Joomla Version 3.4.1
+These code was developed on Joomla Version 3.4.1

 These code was follow the Joomla 2.5 Custom Component Development tutorial EP1-13 by Biswarup Adhikari